The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Detector Pattern Functions in the Low Frequency Limit

 where the metric perturbation, $h$, is evaluated at the coordinate origin.
 Decomposing $h$ in terms of the two polarisations “$+$” and “$\times$” (described in more detail below) as

 one can write

-The functions $F_\psi^+$ and $F_\psi^\times$ are known as the detector pattern functions (the factors $\half$ are conventional).
+The functions $F_\psi^+$ and $F_\psi^\times$ are known as the detector pattern functions).
 To describe their behaviour for various incidence angles of the gravitational wave, one must parameterise the \GW\ wave vector as well as the \GW\ polarisation tensors $A^+$ and $A^\times$.
 Specifically, one must relate the detection coordinate system $xyz$ (where the interferometer arms span the $x$ and $y$ axes) to a suitable coordinate system $XYZ$ associated to the gravitational wave.

 For this purpose, it is customary to use Euler angles of the kind “ZYZ”, as depicted in \cref{fig:Euler angles}.
 The \GW\ coordinate axes $XYZ$ are then obtained from the detector axes $xyz$ by first rotating by an angle $\Phi$ about the $z$-axis, then by an angle $\Theta$ about the transformed $y$ axis, and finally by an angle $\Psi$ about the such transformed $z$ axis.
 The associated matrix which transforms the \GW\ coordinates to the detector coordinates is